 It could be a reference to the shaman yogi, or to Cernunnos, the Celtic god of the forest.

-The Celtic element in my shamanic counseling has to do with my ancestors, the Cimbri, a tribe which came from the area of Rold Forest.
+The Celtic element in my philosophical counseling and forest therapy has to do with my ancestors, the Cimbri, a tribe which came from the area of Rold Forest.
 My grandmother lived in Rold Forest, my mother is raised there, my family on my mothers side has lived in Rold Forest as far as I can trace, and feel intuitively.
 So I´m a direct descendant of the Cimbri.

 The Cimbri were an ancient tribe.
 They are generally believed to have been a Germanic tribe originating in Jutland, but Celtic influences have also been suggested.

 A memorial stone in Rebild Bakker (The National Park of Rold Forest) in memory of the Cimbri.
 The stone is representing the characteristic “Cimbrer Bull”, and it has been engraved: “The Cimbri set out from these parts in year 120 BC”.
 The monument was present from Søren J. Heiberg, Chicago, to Dr. Max Henium, who passed it on to Rebild National Park Society.